 So I went in search of a discontinued California Exotic product I’d seen around: the Impulse Fantasy Kit.
 It has a bullet just like the Xtreme Pack’s; it takes a glorious 4 AAs; and it has an off button.
 The internet, in true internet fashion, still had many Impulse Fantasy Kits available on various shady-looking sites, despite the toy’s discontinued status.

 The problem (other than the fact that it’s missing any trace of lime green) was this: almost everywhere, it was priced around $50.
 Considering I’ve never read a single review of it — and that I don’t know why it was discontinued — I was not willing to go there.
 Luckily, Twitter prevailed once again.
-Luscious Lily pointed me to Do U Want 2 Play, which had the Impulse Fantasy Kit (WARNING: unstoppable MIDI music ahead!) for $36.60.
+Luscious Lily pointed me to an online sex shop, Do U Want 2 Play, which had the Impulse Fantasy Kit (complete with unstoppable MIDI music!) for $36.60.
 And then 20% off and free shipping.
 Despite the site’s 1995-like design, I figured it was legitimate enough because it accepts PayPal — and because the shipping page has a picture of a pet cat on it.
 Impulse Fantasy Kit: ordered.

 I don’t know if the Impulse Fantasy Kit will be the answer to my need for MORE POWER.
 Four AAs is promising, but it’s certainly no guarantee.
 If this bullet is amazing, though, it will be a very bittersweet thing — how can I recommend a $50 discontinued bullet to anyone?